mwusdv/CarND-Traffic-Sign-Classifier-Project/report/report.md

 2. **Model architecture.**

      My final model architecture can be best described by the parameters in my code.
-I designed this format of parameters, because it gave me much flexibility to implement the network.
-I was able to experiment different network architectures, including the different number of layers with different parameters, by just chaning the parmaeters without changing the code itself.
+I tried several ways to specify parameters.
+And finally I came up this one because it gave me much flexibility to implement the network.
+I was able to experiment different network architectures, including the different number of layers with different parameters, by just chaning the parmaeters without changing the code at all.

     ```
     # pre-processing layers